Seneca-BSA/bsa/readme.md

     cd bsa
     ```
 1. Make changes as necessary.
-1. To preview your change locally:
+1. Activate the virtual environment as necessary.
+To preview your change locally:
     ```
+    source ~/mkdocs/bin/activate
     mkdocs serve
     ```
     Or for Windows: